darlean-io/darlean.ts/examples/src/oracle/5_follow_me/readme.md

 ## What's next?

-We now have a rather elegant way of implementing a very high level of concurrency via the multiple follower pattern.
+We now have a rather elegant way of implementing a very high level of concurrency via the multiple-follower pattern.
 What is still a bit of a bummer is that our refresh timer fires every 10 seconds, which means that we do not respond instantly to updates in our knowledge.
 For some applications that is no issue, but there are also applications for which that is a no-go.
-Therefore, in [Part 6 - Wait a while], we will introduce the technique of *long polling* which solves this in a very elegant way.
+Therefore, in [Part 6 - Wait a while](../6_wait_a_while/), we will introduce the technique of *long polling* which solves this in a very elegant way.